airborne-commando/OPSEC-OSINT-Tools/markdown/opsec.md

 ### Benefits of a remote virtual machine

-* Better resource use
+* Better resource use.
-* Lower hardware costs
+* Lower hardware costs.
-* Easy scaling
+* Easy scaling.
-* Improved security
+* Improved security.
-* Simplified backups and recovery
+* Simplified backups and recovery.

 ### Downsides of a remote VM:

-* Security risks
+* Security risks.
-* Internet access only
+* Internet access only.

 ### Use Cases